LiskArchive/lisk-legacy-docs/setup/setup.md

 ### Install Node

 Node.js is supported on most operating systems.
 Follow the instructions for your operating system on the [Node.js downloads page](https://nodejs.org/en/download/).
-You will need version 6.3.x or higher.
+**You will need version 6.3.x or higher**.

 NPM is automatically installed along with Node.js.

 #### Verify Installation